AndrewPickford/ASPTextWriter/README.md

-ASPTextWriter
+TheWriteStuff
 =============

 by CmdrThyte (aka Andrew Pickford)

-ASP text writer is a mod for Kerbal Space Program which allows text to be written to part textures during ship construction.
+TheWriteStuff is a mod for Kerbal Space Program which allows text to be written to part textures both in the VAB and during eva.

 github page: https://github.com/AndrewPickford/ASPTextWriter